PALPU/basic-app/README.md

 - unzip the folder
 - 'cd basic-app' [changes the directory to the project folder]
-- yarn install [installs all the dependencies]
+- 'yarn install' [installs all the dependencies]
-- yarn start [runs the app on the localhost: 'http://localhost:3000/']
+- 'yarn start' [runs the app on the localhost: 'http://localhost:3000/']

 ## Running the Project using npm

 - unzip the folder
-- cd <Project-Folder-Name> [changes the directory to the project folder]
+- 'cd basic-app' <Project-Folder-Name> [changes the directory to the project folder]
-- npm install [installs all the dependencies]
+- 'npm install' [installs all the dependencies]
-- npm start [runs the app on the localhost: 'http://localhost:3000/']
+- 'npm start' [runs the app on the localhost: 'http://localhost:3000/']